Sites whose topoi are the smooth representations of locally profinite groups: Galois coverings

 \section{Galois coverings}

 We define what it means for a morphism in a category to be a Galois covering.
-Then we define what it means for a topology to have enough Galois coverings.
-In Section~\ref{sec:quotient objects}, we collect some general nonsense concerning quotient objects in a category.
-It is necessary to make this notion precise since we deal with automorphisms of an object.
+Then, we define what it means for a topology to have enough Galois coverings.
+In Section~\ref{sec:quotient objects}, we collect some abstract theory concerning quotient objects in a category.
+As we deal with automorphisms of an object, it is necessary to make this notion precise.